Online version of the Criteria

 When a clinician completes an authorisation request in BloodSTAR the system will allocate either domestic or imported Ig product based on system rules.
-This allocation is based on a plan agreed between the Blood Service and the NBA, which is developed in consultation with IVIg user groups and states and territories.
+This allocation is based on a plan agreed between the NBA, the Commonwealth and states and territories.
 The allocation plan specifies the categories of medical conditions and patients who will receive domestic IVIg and the categories who will receive imported IVIg.
-This product choice can be changed by the requesting clinician or the Blood Service if deemed necessary.
+This product choice can be changed by the requesting clinician or Lifeblood if deemed necessary.

 Keep up to date

 Ig Program Updates provides a snapshot of the NBA’s current work program and priorities in the immunoglobulin space.